kubedb/docs/docs/guides/qdrant/tls/overview.md

 > New to KubeDB?
 Please start [here](/docs/README.md).

-# Qdrant TLS/SSL Encryption
+# Qdrant TLS Encryption

-This guide will give an overview of how KubeDB supports TLS/SSL encryption for `Qdrant` databases.
+This guide will give an overview of how KubeDB supports TLS encryption for `Qdrant` databases.

 ## Before You Begin